-Contradictions, while valorized as anxiety-producing in contemporary terms, were the positions that the guys in the lead photo were comfortable with AND uncomfortable with.
+Contradictions, while valorized as anxiety-producing in contemporary terms, were the positions that the guys in this photo (below) were comfortable with AND uncomfortable with.
 Either way, they were with it.
 They were in it.
 Architectural history was like the sand under their feet on Venice Beach.
 They came out of the sixties, man.
 It was there and they were making footprints and new contours that would themselves change over time, with the wind and tide.
 Moreover, as the show documents, they were aware of the tracks they were making, maybe not their full implications, but at least that traces were being left behind that someone else might find.

 Going forth with the spirit of self-narration, self-documentation, and self-promotion, with cameras and a Los Angeles Times critic in tow, they dominate the historical record of Los Angeles architecture from that period and propel themselves into the future.
 They’ve got the lock on historical material.
 What the “heretics” accomplished was no accident.
 It was willed and conjured from the air and all that is air does not melt back into air but lingers and makes its mark.
 It’s about as subtle as Andy Warhol.
 Architecture is not for the quiet, the modest, the bench-sitters.
 It’s about intention and attention.
 It’s about running on the dirty beaches of LA and kicking up sand.